liontariai/samarium/README.md

 ## Support the project

 If you like the project, please consider giving it a star on GitHub.
 This helps to get the word out and to get more contributors on board.
+You can also reach me on [x.com/liontariai](https://x.com/liontariai) for any questions or feedback.

+## Feedback

+Feedback is highly appreciated.
+Please open an issue if you have questions or suggestions!